x-name/Goda/README.md

 	| Compress+Decompress | 110,000 r/s |

 ### Tips and tricks
 - Use Goda instance for each database.
-This add more (10-20MB per instance) overhead, but this is better solution.
+This add overhead (10-20MB per instance), but this is better solution.
+Goda instance can have multiple databases, but at that moment we don't see any reason for that.

 Add Goda service on CentOS 7
 ```bash